Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 We started cutting sheetrock.
 The north wall had this:

-What you see here is a 2x4 wall (jack) stud holding up the beam, and another 2x4 turned sideways (this is known as a strong back, which makes a two pieces of wood rigid by being fastened together to form a right angle).
+What you see here is a 2x4 jack stud holding up the beam, and to the right another 2x4 turned sideways (this is known as a strong back, which makes a two pieces of wood rigid by being fastened together to form a right angle).
 You can also see the previously-mentioned area below the wall plate, which was completely empty.
-Those little stubs of wood sticking up under the plate are cripples, vertical pieces of 2x material that carry the load of the wall to the foundation below.
+Those little stubs of wood you see sticking up under the plate are cripples, vertical pieces of 2x material that carry the point load of the wall to the foundation below.

-But there were no cripples under the post.
-So we immediately put in a jack to temporarily support the beam, and then we glued and screwed some blocks into the space below the post.
+But as you can see there were no cripples under the post.
+So we immediately put in a jack to temporarily support the beam.
+We then we glued and screwed some blocks to fill the space below the post.
 Now the point load goes all the way to concrete.

 The beam itself (two 2x8s nailed together) had less than an inch of length actually sitting on the jack stud.
 While the jack stud with a strong back was marginally sufficient, everything else about this was substantially sub par.